 Visiting the Sagrada Familia is an odd experience: we admired the unconventional approach to stained glass windows and columns, while dreaming of how beautiful the completed church will be.
 In addition, hundreds of other visitors are feeling the same thing– and they’re taking selfies to document the moment.
 There’s nothing to do but to take it all in and plan to come back in 10 years.

-Gaudi’s park is the place for families to gather, teens to date and tourists to marvel.
+Gaudi’s famous park is the place for families to gather, teens to date and tourists to marvel.
 The waves of color and mosaic patterns sparkle is the sun moves through the sky.
 Despite being rather out of the way, Güell has become one of Barcelona’s icons.
 I loved that the whole place felt a bit like a village designed by Gaudi– or maybe by Dr. Seuss.

 Our favorite Barcelona resources